foursquare/movement-sdk-react-native/README.md

 #### iOS Setup

-You must call `[[FSQMovementManager sharedManager] configureWithConsumerKey:secret:delegate:completion:]` from `application:didFinishLaunchingWithOptions` in a your application delegate, for example:
+You must call `[[FSQMovementSdkManager sharedManager] configureWithConsumerKey:secret:delegate:completion:]` from `application:didFinishLaunchingWithOptions` in a your application delegate, for example:

 ```objc
 // AppDelegate.m